-Bitdefender and Avira are two of the best and most affordable internet security suites on the market in 2022.
-They both have 100% malware detection scores, come with a wide range of useful extra features, and are very easy to use.
+Bitdefender and Avira are two of the best and most affordable internet security suites on the market in 2023.
+They both have 100% malware detection rates, come with a wide range of useful extra features, and are very easy to use.

 They’re both great options, but there are a few differences that might make one or the other better for your needs.